neondatabase/website/content/docs/reference/cli-operations.md

 - Ensure that you have [installed the Neon CLI](/docs/reference/neon-cli#install-the-neon-cli).
 - If you have not authenticated with the [neonctl auth](/docs/reference/cli-auth) command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
 Alternatively, you can specify a Neon API key using the `--api-key` option when running a command.
 See [Connect](/docs/reference/neon-cli#connect).

+For information about operations in Neon, see [Operations](/docs/manage/operations).

 ## The `operations` command

 The `operations` command allows you to list operations for a Neon project.